fosslight/fosslight-guide-en/scanner/1_prechecker.md

 <details>
 <summary markdown="span">Contents of result</summary>
     Depending on the format, the resulting output could be different.
 (Default format: yaml)

-    * Compliant : lint Whether the result is Compliant (OK or Not OK)
-    * Files without copyright: A list of files without copyright
-    * Files without license: A list of files without a license
+    **Compliant** : lint Whether the result is Compliant (OK or Not OK) **Files without copyright**: A list of files without copyright **Files without license**: A list of files without a license
     * Files without license and copyright: A list of files without both copyright and licenses
     * Summary
         * Detected Licenses : Detected License in source code